aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/working-with-traditional-mail-merge-data-sources/working-with-datatable-row-objects/_index.md

 url: /java/working-with-datatable-row-objects/
 ---

-LINQ Reporting Engine allows you to access a data associated with a particular `DataTable` row instance in template expressions using the “.” operator.
+LINQ Reporting Engine enables you to access a data associated with a particular `DataTable` row instance in template expressions using the “.” operator.
 The following table describes, which identifiers you can use to access different kinds of the data.

 |Data Kind|Identifier|Examples of Template Expressions|
 | :- | :- | :- |